-- We recognise that our outstanding environment plays a vital role in sustaining our district. - We manage our environment and natural resources sustainably to ensure they can be enjoyed now and by future generations. - We have sustainable, efficient and well-planned infrastructure, services and community facilities.
+- We recognise that our outstanding environment plays a vital role in sustaining our district. - We manage our environment and natural • Our communities are resources sustainably to ensure they can be enjoyed now and by future generations. - We have sustainable, efficient and well-planned infrastructure, services and community facilities